Updated 23 April 2020

 Companies should do all they can to prevent the COVID-19 virus being taken onto a diving project, and particularly onto a saturation diving project.
 This may entail consideration of some enhanced screening prior to the personnel deploying.

-The questionnaire in Appendix 1 of the PDF is an example of such a screening tool.
-If possible, a Pre-Deployment Questionnaire of this sort should be completed by crew members 14 days before the planned date of mobilisation.
+The questionnaire in Appendix 1 is an example of a pre-deployment screening tool.
+If possible, a Pre-Deployment Questionnaire of this sort should be completed by crew members 14 days before the planned date of mobilisation from home.
 Typically, symptoms become apparent within 5 days of initial infection.
-The incubation period is up to 14 days, so it is prudent to review all personnel travel and health issues during this time period before mobilisation.
+The incubation period is up to 14 days, so it is prudent to review all personnel travel and health issues during this time period before mobilisation from home.

-Upon arrival at the embarkation point (helicopter terminal or port), contractors may also wish to provide personnel with key information on COVID-19 and implement pre-embarkation checks.
-An example of a COVID-19 Pre-Embarkation Information Sheet is included in Appendix 2 of the PDF.
-An example of a COVID-19 Pre-Embarkation Check Sheet is included in Appendix 3 of the PDF.
+Just prior to departure from the isolating hotel or upon arrival at the embarkation point (helicopter terminal or port), contractors may also wish to provide personnel with key information on COVID-19 and implement pre-embarkation checks.
+An example of a COVID-19 Pre-Embarkation Information Sheet is included in Appendix 2.
+An example of a COVID-19 Pre-Embarkation Check Sheet is included in Appendix 3.

 Note: it is important once again that the contractor has access to suitable medical expertise that can assess the questionnaire in the event of a positive response to any of the questions.